Relapse Treatment and Prevention

 A drug or alcohol relapse is unfortunately common among individuals who are in recovery.
 Even so, relapse prevention education can help them avoid falling back into substance abuse.
 Relapse prevention treatment can be utilized to identify an imminent relapse and avoid the possibility of it occurring in the future.

 When relapse does occur, it is important for the individual and their loved ones to remember that the story does not need to end there.
 Relapsing can be discouraging, but it’s important to consider it a setback and not the final word in the recovery journey.
 While this can be a complex scenario, the addict can recover with our relapse treatment.

-As a drug rehab in Pennsylvania, we understand that each patient is different, and their treatments should be as well.
+As a Northeast addictions treatment center, we understand that each patient is different, and their treatments should be as well.
 With customized programming and specialized therapeutic approaches, we teach quality relapse treatment and prevention skills that can help our patients in their sobriety journey.
-Our methods for relapse treatment and prevention in Pennsylvania have helped many individuals get back on track.
+Our methods for relapse treatment and prevention have helped many individuals get back on track.